Phase 3 — Security

 Linux VMs (Multipass / KVM / UTM)

-Host (macOS or Linux, untouched)
+Host (macOS, Linux, or Windows, untouched)

 └── Linux VM — "openclaw-vm"